lupyuen/lupyuen.github.io/src/quickjs.md

 _Does it work on Real Hardware?_

-The exact same QuickJS blinks a Real LED on [__Ox64 BL808 SBC__](https://www.hackster.io/lupyuen/8-risc-v-sbc-on-a-real-time-operating-system-ox64-nuttx-474358) (64-bit RISC-V).
-Though it's a little sluggish, we'll come back to this.
+The exact same QuickJS blinks a Real LED on [__Ox64 BL808 SBC__](https://www.hackster.io/lupyuen/8-risc-v-sbc-on-a-real-time-operating-system-ox64-nuttx-474358), based on 64-bit RISC-V. (We'll come back to this)

 How did we make this happen?
 Read on to find out...